Somali Civil War: Since 2009

+In 2023, fighting broke out between the Khatumo State and Somaliland leading to the 2023 Las Anod conflict.

+On May 14, 2025, in a post on social medias, Donald Trump claimed that he would "support the Somali People, who should not allow the Houthis to embed.", claiming that this initiative was "to end terrorism, and bring prosperity to their Country”.

 Casualties

 According to Necrometrics, around 500,000 people are estimated to have been killed in Somalia since the start of the civil war in 1991.
 The Armed Conflict Location & Event Dataset estimates that 3,300 people were killed during the conflict in 2012, with the number of fatalities dropping slightly in 2013 to 3,150.
 The United Nations Assistance Mission in Somalia reported at least 596 civilian casualties by August 2020.
 However, officials have struggled to maintain an accurate count due to flooding and COVID-19 deaths in the area.